-- The Frequency Range, IF BW, Resolution, Average, and Output Power settings are common for all displayed traces. - All other trace settings, such as measurement, format, and limit lines, are applied individually to the ACTIVE trace in the same manner as when a single trace is present. - When creating markers, by default a marker is created on ALL traces as shown in the above image.
+- The Frequency Range, IF BW, Resolution, Average, and Output Power settings are common for all displayed traces. - All other trace settings, such as measurement, format, and limit lines, are applied individually to the ACTIVE trace in the same manner as when a single trace is present. - By default, a marker is created on ALL traces as shown in the above image.
 However, they can be created individually by disabling Coupled Markers.
-Learn more on page 155.
+Learn more on page 177.